Would you like to explore your Spirituality? Or consider the spiritual aspects of the issues you’re currently experiencing?

 I have been drawn to spiritual aspects on and off most of my life.
 When I was much younger I purchased “The She Book of Your Future” which contained various methods of divination, including numerology and astrology.
 I learned that my Welsh grandmother used to read the tea leaves, so some of my esoteric interests have been passed down through the generations.
-Occasionally I work with angel cards or stones during some of my sessions.
+Weird Stuff if you want it!

 Please ask if you would like this!
 Please note that this way of working is anecdotal ONLY and cannot claim evidence-based results but if you are drawn to this way then many of my clients have thoroughly enjoyed working this way through tapping into their souls and spirituality.